berryq460/berryq460..nojekyll/README.md

 ## Furthermore...
 _I want to become a TKH Innovation Fellow to further stregnthen my abilities to:_

-### Problem Solve
+###  Solve Meaningful Problems
-A sense of accomplishment and purpose in the work I do...
+I believe no amount of money will make a person happy.
+Time is the biggest currency and I want to invest it in doing purposeful work that can be of great service to others...

 ![](aha%20moment%20code.gif)